jacksonslibrary/Studying-Journey/PJPT/Specialized Testing/Reconnaissance.md

 ## Course Overview
 - Plan the engagement and gathering information with reconnaissance
 - Methods for  mapping the application's attack surface, technologies, and functions
-- Process discovering a weide spectrum of vulnerabilities
+- Process discovering a wide spectrum of vulnerabilities
-- Validate findings while demononstrating practical risk through exploitation
+- Validate findings while demonstrating practical risk through exploitation

 - Setup:
   - PractiSec has hired you to conduct a web app pen test of PwnedHub, an application seeking to modernize